 For a saint to ask and receive another saint's blessing to kill a man seems a strange departure from the Church's teachings.
 One of the hymns of praise to Nestor gives us a way to understand this: it says that he was "given power from above, like David against Goliath."

-A reading for this day also gives us a way of thinking about Nestor's action.
-In Luke 11: 21-22, Jesus Christ answers those who accuse him of casting out demons by the prince of demons.
+Luke 11: 21-22 gives us a way of thinking about this.
+In these verses Jesus Christ answers those who accuse him of casting out demons by the prince of demons.
 He says, "When a strong man, fully armed, guards his own palace, his goods are in peace; but when one stronger than he assails him and overcomes him, he takes away his armor in which he trusted, and divides his spoil."